 Step 1: Identify Your Available Network Devices

-First, we need to identify our network devices which we are going to use to connect to our wifi network.
+First, we need to identify the network devices that we are going to use to connect to our wifi network.
 We can list our interfaces with the ip command:

 $ ip a